-Following F.Londonu \cite{FLondon}, let consider two spherically symmetric atoms without nonzero average dipole moments.
-Let suppose that at some time the charges of these atoms are fluctuationally displaced from the of equilibrium states:
+Following F.London \cite{FLondon}, let us consider two spherically symmetric atoms without non-zero average dipole moments.
+Let us suppose that at some time the charges of these atoms are fluctuationally displaced from the equilibrium states:

 If atoms are located along the Z-axis at the distance $L$ of each other, their potential energy can be written as: